Clustor: alternative home directories for cluster users

 Why is my clustor home directory empty?

 - It is up to you to put data into your clustor home directory - we are not replicating your ICNFS home directory to your clustor home directory for you.
 In fact, we can't do this as we have no access to your ICNFS data - only ICT can do this.
-You can use all the standard Linux methods - cp, tar, rsync, etc - on macomp001 to do this as well as copy data from your ICNFS home directory into your clustor home directory directly.
+You can use all the standard Linux methods to do this as well as copy data from your ICNFS home directory into your clustor home directory directly.
+To avoid slowing down compute nodes, please only use either macomp000 or macomp00 for this.

 What is my disk quota on the clustor home directory?